Naturalistic Computational Cognitive Science: Towards generalizable models and theories that capture the full range of natural behavior: The importance of naturalistic experimental settings for building generalizable theories

-In this section, we outline the benefits of naturalistic experimental settings for cognitive science.
-Specifically, we argue that naturalistic experimental settings can engage mechanisms that are qualitatively different than those engaged in simpler settings --- and thereby alter the scientific inferences that we draw.
-We review examples where naturalistic experimental settings have changed our understanding of a system, or have helped to disentangle competing models that simpler settings could not.

-As an orienting conceptual example, imagine that we are doctors studying heart function, and we chose to only study it while the participants are lying down and resting.
-We could certainly learn interesting things thereby; the resting setting offers high test-retest reliability, and a highly-controlled environment to study processes like how respiration affects heart rate.
-However, this control and reliability comes precisely from removing the many factors of natural variation that affect the heart, and indeed for which heart function evolved --- such as rapid adaptation to movement, stress, etc. Studying heart function across a broader range of naturalistic settings would be necessary to understand the system in full, and how the physiological (and psychological) processes involved interact.
-For example, if we experimentally manipulated breathing across a range of different naturalistic activities (sitting, speaking, running, etc.) we would more effectively determine its effect on heart function, and how that effect varies across contexts.
-By studying phenomena across varied naturalistic settings we elaborate our understanding of the system, and can build more complete theories of its function.
+\wilka{As an orienting conceptual example, let us imagine that we are doctors studying heart function, and have chosen to study participants lying at rest.
+The setting offers high test-retest reliability and a controlled view of processes like how respiration affects heart rate.
+But that control comes precisely from removing the variation the heart evolved to handle --- rapid adaptation to movement, stress, and the like.
+Understanding the system in full, and how its physiological and psychological processes interact, requires studying the heart across more naturalistic settings.
+For instance, manipulating breathing across activities like sitting, speaking, and running would pin down its effect on heart function more sharply than rest alone, and reveal how that effect varies with context.
+Varied naturalistic settings are how we elaborate the system and build complete theories of its function.}